PiyushJ1/Portfolio-Backend/README.md

 **POST /send-message**

 - Expects JSON with `firstName`, `lastName`, `email`, and `message`.
-- Validates the email format and sanitizes all inputs.
+- Validates the email format and sanitises all inputs.
 - Returns HTTP 200 on success.
 - Returns HTTP 400 if the email is invalid.
 - Returns HTTP 500 if sending the email fails.